iterative/dvc.org/content/docs/command-reference/repro.md

   reproduced independently.

-- `-R`, `--recursive` - determines the stages to reproduce by searching each directory and their subdirectories.
-These directories can be given as `targets`.
+- `-R`, `--recursive` - determines the stages to reproduce by searching each target directory and its subdirectories.
+This option only has an effect if a directory is given as one of the `targets`.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created and an entry is added to `.dvc/state`, while nothing is added to the cache.